Resolve a Complaint or a Dispute with a Dentist Through the GHDS Peer Review Process

 (Cases over one year from today’s date do not qualify for Peer Review.)

-If for some reason you cannot satisfactorily resolve the issue with your dentist contact the GHDS office at (713) 961-4337, ext.
+If for some reason you cannot satisfactorily resolve the issue with your dentist, please contact the GHDS office at (713) 961-4337, ext.
 106 (Jayne Fuller) or e-mail firstname.lastname@example.org to see if your dispute qualifies for Peer Review Mediation.